languageseed/lsk/README.md

 ---

+## 💡 Why does this LSK exist?

+During 2025, as I experimented with AI-assisted coding projects, a natural approach emerged: I started keeping a folder of prompts, specification markdowns, plans, and various other artefacts.
+Over time, this evolved into a loose, contract-based YAML system with set plays and patterns.
+I carried forward the lessons learned from project to project, gradually building a handy reference I could review with tools like cursor or cline to give context on my approach and how I stay organized.

+By the latter half of 2025, many specification-driven planning systems and approaches have emerged that are much more sophisticated that LSK.
+Nevertheless, it has remained a consistent starting point for every project, providing structure and clarity until the project matures into a defined application or system.

+LSK is an abbreviation for Language Seed Kit.

+It’s a prompting bootstrap for an AI assistant and a coder/programmer to work together in an IDE.
+LSK isn’t prescriptive—there’s no right or wrong way to do it.
+This is simply what has worked for me.

+---

 ## 📦 What is LSK?

 **LSK (Language Seed Kit)** is a collection of specialized frameworks designed to structure and optimize AI-assisted development across different domains.
 Each framework provides: